FAQ’s for groups

-Community Groups spend a portion of time discussing the content of the message presented in the service.
+Small Groups spend a portion of time discussing the content of the message presented in the service.
 We believe discussion leads to discovery, discovery highlights decisions, and decisions determine destiny.

 Message-based discussion Groups offer spiritual growth based on these three values:

 Personal Engagement: Discerning how to apply God’s Word in our lives is a life-long journey that happens best through discussion.
 Each week’s message has “Consider” questions that lead to the “Activate” question offering personal application from the message.
 Going through the “Activate” question forwards the discussion and leads to transformation (James 1:22-25).

 Corporate Unity: Intentionally honoring the series topic discerned by leadership means we are all talking about and walking out the implications of the current series.
 This unified focus keeps us all on the same page while allowing the Holy Spirit to direct each group’s conversation (John 17:23).

 Connected Belonging: Intentionally connecting in smaller groups is where we find our place to belong.
 Doing life together keeps us from isolation and builds healthy relationships.
 Connecting in groups is where we live out the 4 Cs (Matthew 18:20).

 - Connect: Building authentic, committed relationships, and creating a “home” environment for the group.